georgejkaye/latex-packager/README.md

 # latex-scripts

-This repo contains some scripts I wrote to mak
+This repo contains some scripts I wrote to make my life easier.

+(They might have been done before, I don't care)

 ## `refs.py`